-Internally, computers use the binary (base 2) number system, which has only two digits- 0 and 1.
-Its lowest digit is 0 and its highest digit is 1-one less than the base of 2.
 As we'll see, binary numbers tend to be much longer than their decimal equivalents.
-It's cumbersome to work with binary numbers.
+Programmers who work in assembly languages and in high-level languages like C that enable programmers to reach down to the machine level, find it cumbersome to work with binary numbers.
 So two other number systems-the octal number system (base 8) and the hexadecimal number system (base 16)-are popular primarily because they make it convenient to abbreviate binary numbers.